lcdporto/lcd-monitor/arduino-code/README.md

 # Arduino Code

-Code running on the Arduino controling the LCD Monitor.
+Code running on the Arduino controlling the LCD Monitor.